Frequently Asked Questions by Learners

 The only formal entry requirements to enrol onto one of our Apprenticeships are that you are aged 16+ and not in full time education.
-Some employers will ask for Maths and English GCSE A-C but other employers just want an enthusiastic learner who is willing to work hard and learn.
+Some employers will ask for Maths and English GCSE A-C or 9-4 but other employers just want an enthusiastic learner who is willing to work hard and learn.

 What time of the year can I start an Apprenticeship?

-We take applicants at any time of the year as we have vacancies available all year round, however our Engineering apprentices will start their Apprenticeships in February or September each year.
+We take applicants at any time of the year as we have vacancies available all year round, however our Engineering apprentices will start their Apprenticeships in September each year.

 Will I be able to stay with the company once I have completed the Apprenticeship?

 A study from the government shows that after completing an Apprenticeship, 90% of apprentices will stay in employment or further education, most of which staying with the same employer.